Photovoltaic (PV) solar systems

 For more information on the technical requirements to connect a PV inverter system to the supply system, refer to the Technical Requirements for Grid Connection of Photovoltaic Systems via Inverters.

-The below mentioned information is correct as of 22 June 2016.
+The below mentioned information is updated on a regular basis.
 Please note that the information is subject to change based on network requirements and customer applications.
 All approvals are valid for six months from the application date.

 What to consider before you buy a solar PV system